What do your school fees say about your strategy?

 The varying strategy options are:

-ECONOMY – I think we all understand what economy is.
+ECONOMY – I think we all understand what the economy is.
 It’s the squashed seat at the back of the plane with no frills and limited baggage.
-From a school perspective it’s utilitarian buildings and infrastructure, large class sizes, and basic recruitment policies.
-While it sounds horrendous, it is a viable option for schools but to make it work it requires a very large student population.
-It is also a difficult strategy for your competitor schools to emulate.
+From a school perspective, it’s valuable buildings and infrastructure, large class sizes, and basic recruitment policies.
+While it sounds horrendous, it is a viable option for schools, but it requires a very large student population to make it work.
+It is also a problematic strategy for your competitor schools to emulate.

 AVERAGE – At this fee point, parents are neither impressed nor unimpressed with the service they receive or the fees they pay for it.
 It’s expected.
-The pro for the school adopting this strategy is that enrolments are very stable so it’s easy to forecast ongoing growth (usually in line with population growth) and total market share is equally constant.
+The pro for the school adopting this strategy is that enrolments are very stable, so it’s easy to forecast ongoing growth (usually in line with population growth), and the total market share is equally constant.

-GOOD VALUE – This is typically a school with moderate infrastructure and stable recruitment strategies.
-Parent’s perceptions are favourable, so they remain loyal and fee growth is in line with parent’s expectations.
-The flip side to this strategy is that margins are usually tight so investing in a different fee strategy becomes difficult.
+GOOD VALUE—This is typically a school with moderate infrastructure and stable recruitment strategies.
+Parents' perceptions are favourable, so they remain loyal, and fee growth is in line with their expectations.
+The flip side to this strategy is that margins are usually tight, so investing in a different fee strategy becomes difficult.

-SUPERB VALUE – Parents realise they are onto a good thing at these schools.
+SUPERB VALUE—Parents realise they are onto a good thing at these schools.
 Some might even tell other families that surely this is too good to be true.
-Usually, these types of schools are receiving significant government funding to cover operational costs with school fees providing the cream on the top.
-This allows them to invest significantly into their infrastructure, or staffing, to improve the value they offer parents.
+Usually, these types of schools receive significant government funding to cover operational costs, with school fees providing the cream on top.
+This allows them to invest significantly into their infrastructure or staffing to improve the value they offer parents.

-Schools with lower margins due to less government funding may opt for this strategy to effectively buy market share (aka secure more enrolments).
-Enrolments produce more dollars and economies of scale begin to kick in.
+Schools with lower margins due to less government funding may opt for this strategy to buy market share (aka secure more enrolments) effectively.
+Enrolments produce more dollars, and economies of scale begin to kick in.

-HIGH VALUE – Customers perceive they are getting a high value for their dollar through these types of schools.
+HIGH VALUE—Customers perceive they are getting a high value for their dollar through these types of schools.
 There is room to increase margins, but significant investment is required to move into the Premium bracket.
-This might be a good strategy for schools who have several competitors vying for the same market share.
+This might be a good strategy for schools with several competitors vying for the same market share.

-PREMIUM – This fee point is where schools position themselves as offering a premium service backed by impressive buildings and infrastructure, highly credentialled staff, and successful outcomes in many areas of school life.
+PREMIUM—At this fee point, schools position themselves as offering a premium service backed by impressive buildings and infrastructure, highly credentialed staff, and successful outcomes in many areas of school life.
 The continued high fees add to the perception that value is provided.
-Market share is limited by the pricing thus producing an exclusivity about their service.
-The longer a school can maintain this perceived value, its longevity is guaranteed as a reputational hit is seen as a mere blip on a parent’s radar.
+The pricing limits market share, thus producing exclusivity about their service.
+The longer a school can maintain this perceived value, its longevity is guaranteed, as a reputational hit is seen as a mere blip on a parent’s radar.

-The price elasticity for each of these options differ greatly.
-A school in the Premium bracket should have no problems increasing their annual fees by 10% to cater for the extension of the Payroll Tax.
-While families hit with a 3% increase from a school positioned in Economy will petition, at best, or search for alternatives, at worst.
+The price elasticity for each of these options differs greatly.
+A school in the Premium bracket should have no problems increasing its annual fees by 10% to accommodate the extension of the Payroll Tax.
+Meanwhile, families hit with a 3% increase from a school positioned in Economy will petition, at best, or search for alternatives, at worst.

-A school’s fee strategy should be informed by the governing strategy.
-It extends the symbiotic relationship between the strategic vision of the school’s leadership and how it is implemented effectively.
+The governing strategy should inform a school’s fee strategy.
+This extends the symbiotic relationship between the strategic vision of the school’s leadership and its effective implementation.

 Understand Your Data

-The data you collect and retain is powerful for your strategic thinking.
-It may support your intuition but its more likely to provide insights into how your fees affect your current and prospective parent community.
+The data you collect and retain is decisive for your strategic thinking.
+It may support your intuition, but it's more likely to provide insights into how your fees affect your current and prospective parent community.

-Enrolment waitlists are the proverbial canary in the coal-mine.
-If school fees continue to escalate beyond the means of your parent community, or if they no longer represent value for money, then it’s highly likely waitlists will dissipate in direct correlation.
+Enrolment waitlists are the proverbial canary in the coal mine.
+If school fees continue to escalate beyond the means of your parent community, or if they no longer represent value for money, then waitlists will likely dissipate in direct correlation.

-Review your waitlists over a period of 3-5 years and gauge the trend for intake years.
-If they’re slowly waning then it’s time to take the foot off the accelerator pedal, but if they remain constant or increase slightly, your fee strategy might be on point and could provide an opportunity to test the price elasticity of next year’s fees.
+Review your waitlists over 3-5 years and gauge the trend for intake years.
+If they’re slowly waning, then it’s time to take the foot off the accelerator pedal.
+If they remain constant or increase slightly, your fee strategy might be on point, and it could provide an opportunity to test the price elasticity of next year’s fees.

-Accounts receivable is another great indicator.
-The collection days ratio should be consistent or trending lower if there is any room to lift your fees.
-If the ratio increases, and your follow-up procedures are working correctly, it’s a sure sign that friction is growing.
+Accounts receivable is another excellent indicator.
+If there is any room to lift your fees, the collection days ratio should be consistent or trending lower.
+If the ratio increases and your follow-up procedures are working correctly, it’s a sure sign that friction is growing.

 Review your competitor's fee strategy

-Using Kotter’s matrix, jot where your competitor schools are positioned and consider which strategy they have adopted.
-You should be able to get a fair idea of their positioning, but having others review this alongside you (board/council, leadership team) will provide a greater accuracy.
+Using Kotter’s matrix, jot down where your competitor schools are positioned and consider their adopted strategy.
+You should be able to get a fair idea of their positioning, but having others review this alongside you (board/council, leadership team) will provide greater accuracy.

-Then consider how well they are doing in this space.
+Then, consider how well they are doing in this space.
 Are enrolments dwindling?
 Is staff turnover increasing?
-MySchools will provide useful data to assist your research, or you could proactively direct your conversation at your local hairdresser to garner the word on the street.
-There are many avenues to get a feel for how a school is progressing.
+MySchools will provide valuable data to assist your research, or you could proactively direct your conversation at your local hairdresser to garner the word on the street.
+There are many avenues to understand how a school is progressing.

-Consider the alternatives to you, or you competitors
+Consider the alternatives to you or your competitors

-Sometimes we assume that students leave one private school to attend another.
+Sometimes, we assume that students leave one private school to attend another.
 Invariably, it may be true.
-But there is a growing diversity of options for parents these days and with inflationary pressures parents are being forced to review their budgets.
+However, there is a growing diversity of options for parents, and with inflationary pressures, parents are being forced to review their budgets.

 The first option is finding a suitable government school alternative.
-I can already sense the gob-smackedness from many of this post’s readers.
+I can already sense the smackedness from many of this post’s readers.
 I appreciate it is alarming.
-Yet, there are many high-performing government schools with dedicated professionals and relatively low-behaviour issues.
+Yet, there are many high-performing government schools with dedicated professionals and relatively low behaviour issues.
 They do exist.
-And a quick scan of the freely available MySchool distribution of Socio-Educational Advantage will show a large cohort in the top-quartiles for some schools.
+A quick scan of the freely available MySchool distribution of Socio-Educational Advantage will show a large cohort in the top quartiles for some schools.
 These are traditionally private school families.

-Another option is home-schooling.
-The educational revolution (aka COVID-19) showed some parents that they enjoyed the daily interaction with their children and felt that they might be just as capable educating them.
-Enough time hasn’t passed to truly test the validity, or longevity, of this sector as a bona-fide alternative, but it is certainly progressing well for the time being.
+Another option is homeschooling.
+The educational revolution (aka COVID-19) showed some parents that they enjoyed the daily interaction with their children and felt that they might be just as capable of educating them.
+Enough time hasn’t passed to truly test the validity or longevity of this sector as a bonafide alternative, but it is certainly progressing well for the time being.

-Other alternatives include specialised schools that cater for students with learning or behavioural difficulties.
-While some schools won’t rue the departure of these students, these specialised alternatives are successfully working well, and growing.
+Other alternatives include specialised schools catering to students with learning or behavioural difficulties.
+While some schools won’t rue the departure of these students, these specialised alternatives are successfully working well and growing.

-The alternatives are important to consider when developing your fee strategy.
-They exist because parents consider their perceived value is somewhat superior, for their children at least.
-This must be a consideration when trying to transform your school from one fee strategy to another.
+The alternatives are essential to consider when developing your fee strategy.
+They exist because parents think their perceived value is somewhat superior to their children.
+This must be a consideration when transforming your school from one fee strategy to another.

 When should you lower school fees?